open-innovations/oi-lume-viz/README.md

 data microsites for people.
 This gives us the benefits of a static HTML site, with associated manageability, efficiency, and maintainability benefits, whilst giving us a framework for extending.

-To support some of the more complex visualisations we undertake, we've encapsulated a number of our charting libraries in this
+To support some of the more complex visualisations we undertake, we've encapsulated a number of our charting libraries in this.
+With each one we aim to keep bandwidth use down and only use limited front-end Javascript to add some interactivity.

+## Using the library

 To use this in your Lume project, include the following in your Lume `_config.js` or `_config.ts` file.
 *WARNING*!
 This is strictly a pre-release version, and interfaces are very likely to change.